Move Semantics

 }

-A @copy struct must contain only fields that are themselves Copy types.
+A @copy struct MUST contain only fields that are themselves Copy types.
 It is a compile-time error to mark a struct as @copy if any of its fields are move types.

 struct Inner { value: i32 } // move type (no @copy)